+5.1 Before the applicable deadline for committee action on a bill, a majority of the whole Senate may recall the bill from a committee and re-refer it to any other committee or place it on General Orders.
+After the committee deadline for action on a bill, 41 affirmative votes of the whole Senate may recall the bill from any committee and re-refer it to any other committee or place it on General Orders.
+Recall of a bill under this rule requires the concurrence of the chief author of the bill.

+5.2 By a report of the Committee on Rules and Administration adopted by the Senate, the Committee on Rules and Administration, on request of the chief author, may remove a bill from committee and re-refer it to any other committee or place it on General Orders.

+6. RESOLUTIONS

-5.1 With the concurrence of the chief author of the bill, before the deadline for committee action on a bill, a majority of the whole Senate may recall the bill from a committee and re-refer it to any other committee or place it on General Orders.
-After the committee deadline for action on a bill, 41 affirmative votes of the whole Senate may recall the bill from any committee and 3.1 re-refer it to any other committee or place it on General Orders.
-3.2 5.2 By a report of the Committee on Rules and Administration adopted by the Senate, the 3.3 Committee on Rules and Administration, on request of the chief author, may remove a bill from 3.4 committee and re-refer it to any other committee or place it on General Orders.
-3.5 6.
-RESOLUTIONS 3.6 6.1 Memorial resolutions addressed to the President or the Congress of the United States, 3.7 or a house or member of Congress, or a department or officer of the United States, or a state or 3.8 foreign government, joint resolutions, and resolutions requiring the signature of the Governor 3.9 must follow the same procedure as bills before being adopted.
-3.10 6.2 A resolution may not be changed to a bill, and a bill may not be changed to a resolution.
-3.11 6.3 Upon the request of a member, a resolution not required to follow the same procedure 3.12 as bills and not offered by the Committee on Rules and Administration must be referred to the 3.13 Committee on Rules and Administration.
-If the resolution is not referred to the Committee 3.14 on Rules and Administration, the resolution must lie over one calendar day without debate or 3.15 3.16 other action, upon the request of a member.
-7. BUDGET TARGETS 3 17 7.1 The Committees on Taxes and on Finance must hold hearings as necessary to determine 3.18 state revenues and appropriations for the fiscal biennium.
-3.19 7.2 Within 30 days after the last state general fund revenue and expenditure forecast for 3.20 the next fiscal biennium becomes available during the regular session in the odd-numbered year, 3.21 targets for the general fund budget must be publicly announced by the Chair of the Committee on 3.22 Finance or the Chair of the Committee on Rules and Administration.
-Subsequent adjustments 3 23 to the targets required under this rule shall be made by public announcement of the chair of 3.24 the Committee on Rules and Administration.
-3.25 7.3 The omnibus tax and appropriation bills are: 3.26 (1) the omnibus tax bill; 3.27 3.28 (2) the E-12 education appropriations bill; (3) the higher education and workforce development appropriations bill; 3.29 3.30 (4) the health and human services appropriations bill;
+- 6.1 Memorial resolutions addressed to the President or the Congress of the United States, or a house or member of Congress, or a department or officer of the United States, or a state or foreign government, joint resolutions, and resolutions requiring the signature of the Governor must follow the same procedure as bills before being adopted. - 6.2 A resolution may not be changed to a bill, and a bill may not be changed to a resolution. - 6.3 Upon the request of a member, a resolution not required to follow the same procedure as bills and not offered by the Committee on Rules and Administration must be referred to the Committee on Rules and Administration.
+If the resolution is not referred to the Committee on Rules and Administration, the resolution must lie over one calendar day without debate or other action, upon the request of a member.

-(5) the environment, economic development and agriculture appropriations bill;
+7. BUDGET TARGETS

+- 7.1 The Committees on Taxes and on Finance must hold hearings as necessary to determine state revenues and appropriations for the fiscal biennium. - 7.2 Within 30 days after the last state general fund revenue and expenditure forecast for the next fiscal biennium becomes available during the regular session in the odd-numbered year, targets for the general fund budget must be publicly announced by the Chair of the Committee on Finance or the Chair of the Committee on Rules and Administration.
+Subsequent adjustments to the targets required under this rule shall be made by public announcement of the chair of the Committee on Rules and Administration. - 7.3 The omnibus tax and appropriation bills are: - 3.25 (1) the omnibus tax bill;

+- 3.26 (2) the agriculture, broadband, and rural development appropriations bill; - 3.27 (3) the education appropriations bill; - 3.28 (4) the commerce and consumer protection appropriations bill; - 3.29 (5) the elections appropriations bill; - 3.30 (6) the energy, utilities, environment, and climate appropriations bill; - 3.31 (7) the higher education appropriations bill; - 3.32 (8) the health and human services appropriations bill; - 3.33 (9) the human services appropriations bill;